sborms/sborms/README.md

 🏠 Lives in Brussels, but likes the occasional travel.

-🎸 Spotify's 2021 and 2022 Wrapped lists disclosed Interpol, New Order, The Cure, The National, Nicolas Jaar, Red Hot Chili Peppers, Radiohead and Arctic Monkeys as the music I seem to be most into lately.
-What will 2023 be like?
+🎸 Spotify's 2021 to 2023 Wrapped lists disclosed Interpol, New Order, The Cure, The National, Nicolas Jaar, Red Hot Chili Peppers, Radiohead, Arctic Monkeys, The Strokes and John Frusciante as the music I seem to be most into.
+Will 2024 bring something different?

 ⚽ Enjoys playing and/or watching sports, especially (indoor) football, running, tennis, cycling, and martial arts.